Mediterranean Salad Dressing

 - Then add the olive oil and shake like crazy.
 Taste and see if you want a little more oil.
 That’s it!

-- Leafy Greens Salad with Chickpeas and Feta
+- Mediterranean Salad with Purslane and Mint.

-Mediterranean Salad Dressing
+Mediterranean Salad Dressing (with Sumac)

 Mediterranean Salad Dressing with Red Wine Vinegar, Lemon, and Sumac is easy to shake together in a jar, and this is a delicious dressing to use on a variety of greens, beans, or veggies.